Venice in April: Best Things to Do & Travel Tips

 ➡️ Attend A Fours Seasons Concert At Vivaldi Church!

-10. Wander Through Rialto Market
+10. Visit Rialto Market in April

 Colourful markets in Venice showing bright oranges and other fruits